citp/privacy-policy-historical/s/sk/sky/skyscraperpage.com.md

  **Google Adsense advertisements**

 Google's Adsense ads, displayed as 3rd party advertisements on SkyscraperPage.com, may be placing and reading cookies on a visitor's browser, or using web beacons to collect information in the course of ads being served via this website.
 To learn more about managing cookies stored in browsers and browser cookie settings, please [click here](http://www.allaboutcookies.org/manage-cookies/) (note: the previous link points to a website not affiliated with SkyscraperPage.com and is linked to for reference purposes only).
+Google uses a DoubleClick DART cookie to serve ads based on uses visit to SkyscraperPage.com and other sites on the Internet.
+Users may opt out of the use of the DART cookie by visiting the [Google ad and content network privacy policy](http://www.google.com/privacy_ads.html).

  **Children**